 ½ cup mung dal

-3 teaspoons kitchari spice mix (cumin seeds, tumeric, mustard seeds, ginger, natural mineral salt and asafetida)
+3 teaspoons kitchari spice mix (cumin seeds, turmeric, mustard seeds, ginger and asafetida)

 2 tablespoons ghee (clarified butter)

 Wash rice and mung dal and soak overnight or two-three hours before cooking

 Drains soak water.

 In a medium saucepan warm the ghee, add the kitchari spice mixture and sauté for one-two minutes.
 Add rice and mung beans and sauté for another couple of minutes.
 Add 6 cups of water and bring to a boil.
 When kitchari has come to a boil reduce the heat to medium-low, cover an cook until it is tender, approximate 30-45 minutes.
 Add vegetables to your kitchari: the longer cooking such as carrots halfway through the coking and vegetables that cook faster such as leafy greens near the end.
 Add more water if needed.

 Garnish with cilantro and fresh grated ginger if you like and ENJOY!